alexshtf/alexshtf.github.io/_posts/2026-03-15-Spectrum-Banded.md

 One of the interesting phenomena in linear algebra is _simultaneous diagonalization_.
 A set of matrices $${\boldsymbol A}_i$$ is simultaneously diagonalizable if there exists an orthogonal matrix $${\boldsymbol Q}$$ such that $${\boldsymbol Q}^T {\boldsymbol A}_i {\boldsymbol Q}$$ is diagonal for all $$i$$.
 In other words, the same matrix $$\boldsymbol Q$$ diagonalizes all matrices simultaneously.

-If we restrict ourselves to models where all of our learned matrices are simultaneously diagonalizable, we can equivalently just assume all matrices are diagonal:
+If we restrict ourselves to models where all of our learned matrices are simultaneously diagonalizable, we can just assume all matrices are diagonal:

 $$
 f({\boldsymbol x};{\boldsymbol A}_{0:n}) = \lambda_k \Bigl(\operatorname{diag}({\boldsymbol a}_0) + \sum_{i=1}^n x_i \operatorname{diag}({\boldsymbol a}_i)\Bigr).